EyeIgnite/Odin-recipes/README.md

 ## Additional Notes
 Ran into an issue where the images weren't displaying on github page.
 Simple fix; I hadn't pushed the images to remote repository.
 Getting a grasp on when to commit and commit messages also.
 I struggled with that during this assignment but I think I'll do better on the next project.

+## Returning after CSS intro
+Learned how to change background and text colours,image opacity, adjust image and text positions, choose fonts and scale everything.
+Struggling with the cascade but excited to do more with CSS and get comfortable.